 A narcissistic person can feel shame for the things they do.
 However, they don’t want to feel this shame, so they Project their shame into others by blame-shifting to escape accountability and avoid taking any responsibility.
 To prevent them from feeling any form of emotions like guilt and remorse.
 As a coping mechanism, they delude themselves and those around them to avoid any painful emotions, that their own reality is the only reality, and it’s real, even though it isn’t.

 Their reality is often indeed seen by them that way, and even at times when it isn’t, they tell themselves and others their truth that much their own subconscious believes it to be real.
 They have to create a story in their own heads perceived in the only way they want to see it, which is everything is always someone else’s fault and never their own.
-The more this goes around their head, the more they believe it to be accurate, why their stories are so convincing even when things don’t quite add up.
+The more this goes around their head, the more they believe it to be accurate, and why their stories are so convincing even when things don’t quite add up.

 How to disarm.